Altinity/altinityknowledgebase/content/en/altinity-kb-integrations/Spark.md

 ### jdbc

-The trivial & natural way to talk to ClickHouse from Spark there is using jdbc.
+The trivial & natural way to talk to ClickHouse from Spark is using jdbc.
 There are 2 jdbc drivers:
 * https://github.com/ClickHouse/clickhouse-jdbc/
 * https://github.com/housepower/ClickHouse-Native-JDBC#integration-with-spark

-ClickHouse-Native-JDBC have some hints about integration with Spark even in the main README file.
+ClickHouse-Native-JDBC has some hints about integration with Spark even in the main README file.

 'Official' driver does support some conversion of complex data types (Roarring bitmaps) for Spark-Clickhouse integration: https://github.com/ClickHouse/clickhouse-jdbc/pull/596